vedadehhc/vedadehhc/README.md

 ### Hi there 👋

-I'm a AI Researcher, Tech Entrepreneur, and CS sudent at MIT.
+I'm a CS Researcher, Tech Entrepreneur, and EECS sudent at MIT.
 Check out my hackathon projects at https://devpost.com/vedadehhc

 ### Skills